visnudeva/Niri-dot-files/README.md

-**Here is my simple and clean niri dotfiles setup for Arch linux based distros.**
+**Here is my simple and clean Niri dotfiles setup for Arch linux based distros.**

 Here is my install script.